dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

 ## Basic Import/Update Ingestion  {#basicupdate}

-You can use the `UPSERT_DATA_FROM_FILE` or `MERGE_DATA_FROM_FILE` to update existing records while adding new records to a table in your Splice Machine database, as long as your table has a primary key.

-These two procedures work almost identically; what distinguishes the two is how each handles updating existing records in a database when a match is found in the input file:
+You can use two variants of the`IMPORT_DATA` procedure to update existing records while adding new records to a table in your Splice Machine database, as long as your table has a primary key.
+These two procedures work almost identically; what distinguishes the two is how each handles updating existing records in a database when there's a missing value in the matching record in the input file:

-* If the matching record in the source does not contain a value for a column in the database record, `SYSCS_UTIL.UPSERT_DATA_FROM_FILE` updates the database record to have the default value for that column; if there is no default, the column value is set to `NULL`.
+* If the matching record in the input file does not contain a value for a column in the database record, `SYSCS_UTIL.UPSERT_DATA_FROM_FILE` updates the database record to have the default value for that column; if there is no default, the column value is set to `NULL`.
 * If the matching record in the source does not contain a value for a column in the database record, `SYSCS_UTIL.MERGE_DATA_FROM_FILE` does not modify the value in the database record.

 ## Example: Comparing the Basic Update Methods  {#basicupdates}